n0peration/PartyPlayerv2/readme.md

 * checkout the repository or download directly from github
 * navigate your terminal to the root directory of the project
 	* on windows use the node.js command prompt
-* install dependencies
+* install dependencies:
 	`npm install`

 ##Run
-`node app`
-navigate your client device to the address you see in the console output
+Execute `node app` in the projects root dir, and navigate your client device to the address you see in the console output